The Spencer Archives

 Although either an iMac or an iPad/iPhone is required to view this data, the best bit is that the genealogical research immediately becomes available to invited subscribers who are then able to correct (or add to) information currently available (providing they are running at least the Sierra operating system on the iMac or IOS 10 on their mobile equipment).

-Given that the mobile version of MacFamilyTree8 costs only £8, this has to be a pretty good deal.
-MacFamilyTree 8 allows the data to be broadcast in website form on its own computers.
+MacFamilyTree allows the data to be broadcast in website form on its own computers.

 FOR THE SPENCER FAMILY TREE CLICK HERE (the site needs an appropriate password which can be obtained by contacting me using the contact form in the menu bar).

 I am endeavouring to 'tag' every photo I have on this site with appropriate information to allow the 'SEARCH" function to work properly.
-This is an alternative way to bring up specific groups of photos in a database which runs to several thousands.
+This is an alternative way to bring up specific groups of photos in a database which currently runs to several thousands.
 In the meantime I have tried to group the more important family photos together into individual families.
-Many 'families' have the same photos appearing in different collections.
+Please note that many 'families' have the same photos appearing in different collections.

 It's quite likely that there will be certain details I have recorded on the site which will have errors of various types in them.
 I am very happy to have corrections relayed to me, preferably on email using the contact form on this web site.